 Network and Security

-The application development team manages the content and design of the DA’s public website, which receives thousands of views each week from around the world.
+The application development team manages the content and design of the District Attorney’s public website, which receives thousands of views each week from around the world.
 In addition, the web team manages the DA’s intranet and a growing portfolio of browser-based applications and is researching portal-based solutions to serve external customers more effectively.
-The team developed a browser based application that allows Deputy DAs access to the DA’s case management system in the courtroom through laptops and tablets.
-The team has also finished designing and implementing the new DA websites to enhance the experience of our external and internal users.
+The team developed a browser-based application that allows Deputy District Attorneys access to the office’s case management system in the courtroom, through laptops and tablets.
+The team completed designing and implementing the new DA websites to enhance the experience of our external and internal users.
 In anticipation of the increased number of mobile device and tablet users, the web development team is enhancing and updating the DA web portal to become universal with all browsers.

 The support team provides technical assistance to all DA employees via phone, email, self-service portal or on-site service.
-In 2015, the IT Division resolved more than 12,365 incidents for assistance through its service desk.
-An upgrade of desktop and laptop hardware and software is ongoing to provide improved performance, reliability, and security.
-Other projects include document scanning, technical support for defense attorneys using eDiscovery, and a continuous effort to improve computing capabilities and services and to utilize new technologies.
-The team was effective in controlling and reducing costs dramatically to save more than 50 percent in mobile phone costs through monitoring and eliminating unneeded equipment and re-negotiating contracts and plans on regular basis.
+In 2016, the IT Division resolved 13,401 incidents for assistance through its service desk.
+Ongoing computer hardware and software upgrades provide improved performance, reliability, and security.
+Other projects include document scanning, technical support for defense attorneys using eDiscovery, and a continuous effort to improve computing capabilities and services using new technology.

 A new ticket and inventory system based on Microsoft System Center was implemented, which enhanced control and resulted in cost savings on equipment and services.